Polynomial iteration complexity of a path-following smoothing Newton method for symmetric cone programming: Introduction

-Interior-point methods (IPMs) are a standard class of algorithms for symmetric cone programming.
-They replace the complementarity condition in the Karush--Kuhn--Tucker (KKT) system of~\eqref{SCP} by a perturbed relation
+Interior-point methods (IPMs) are among the most important algorithms for symmetric cone programming.
+They replace the complementarity condition $x\circ s = 0$ in the Karush--Kuhn--Tucker (KKT) system of~\eqref{SCP} by $x\circ s = \mu e$ with $\mu >0$, which yields the perturbed KKT system

-and trace the resulting central path as $\mu\downarrow 0$.
-Their complexity theory is based on a self-concordant convex framework, which induces a local metric, yields estimates for the Newton decrement, and provides a natural way to define neighborhoods of the central path.
-In SCP, this framework leads to the classical polynomial iteration bounds: the short-step bound is of order $\O(\sqrt{\nu}\ln(1/\varepsilon))$~\cite{de2002aspects,de2016turing,schmieta2003extension,vavasis1996primal,wright1997primal} and the long-step bound is of order $\O(\nu\ln(1/\varepsilon))$~\cite{de2002aspects,nesterov1997long,nocedal2006numerical,schmieta2003extension,wright1997primal}, where $\nu$ denotes the rank of $\K$ and $\varepsilon$ is the target accuracy.
-This worst-case complexity explains why IPMs admit a remarkably robust global theory while retaining strong practical performance.
+The solutions of this system form the central path.
+IPMs trace this path as $\mu \downarrow 0$.
+Their complexity theory is based on a self-concordant convex framework~\cite{nesterov1994interior}, which induces a local metric, yields estimates for the Newton decrement, and provides a natural way to define neighborhoods of the central path.
+In SCP, this framework leads to the classical polynomial iteration complexities: an $\O(\sqrt{\nu}\ln(1/\varepsilon))$ iteration complexity for short-step methods~\cite{de2002aspects,de2016turing,schmieta2003extension,vavasis1996primal,wright1997primal} and an $\O(\nu\ln(1/\varepsilon))$ iteration complexity for long-step methods~\cite{de2002aspects,nesterov1997long,nocedal2006numerical,schmieta2003extension,wright1997primal}, where $\nu$ denotes the rank of $\K$ and $\varepsilon$ is the target accuracy.
+These worst-case complexities explain why IPMs admit a remarkably robust global theory while retaining strong practical performance.

-Alongside IPMs, smoothing Newton methods (SNMs) constitute another important class of algorithms for SCP problems.
-The basic idea is to reformulate the KKT conditions as a nonsmooth system and then replace the nonsmooth complementarity relation by a parameterized smooth equation
+Alongside IPMs, smoothing Newton methods (SNMs) constitute another important class of algorithms for SCP.
+The basic idea is to reformulate the KKT system as a system of nonsmooth equations and then smooth the complementarity condition.
+This yields the parameterized smooth system

 where $\Phi$ is a chosen smoothing function and $\mu$ is driven to zero via a continuation strategy \cite{chen2003non,huang2004sub,kanzow1996some,peng1999non}.
 Common choices for $\Phi$ include the smoothing Fischer--Burmeister (FB) function~\cite{kanzow1996some,qi2000new} and the smoothing Chen--Harker--Kanzow--Smale (CHKS) function~\cite{chen1993non,kanzow1996some,smale2000algorithms}.
 Unlike IPMs, SNMs do not require the iterates to remain strictly in the interior and are therefore sometimes called non-interior continuation methods.
 The first non-interior path-following method was proposed by Chen and Harker \cite{chen1993non}.
 Subsequently, Burke and Xu \cite{burke1998global} established the first global linear convergence result for a non-interior path-following method for linear complementarity problems, and later proved its local quadratic convergence under suitable assumptions \cite{burke2000non}.
 Qi, Sun, and Zhou \cite{qi2000new} gave a new formulation of smoothing Newton methods for nonlinear complementarity problems and box-constrained variational inequalities, thereby providing a unified framework that strongly influenced later developments of SNMs.
 For further advances and related results on SNMs, we refer the reader to \cite{chan2008constraint,huang2004sub,kanzow1999jacobian,kong2008regularized,liang2024squared,sun2004squared} and the references therein.